Skip to content

 Reversing the decline in nature

-Changes you'll see at Godrevy include the planting of wild seed margins, which are bringing more wildlife back to the heart of the farm.
-This provides wildlife-rich corridors that link up with the existing coastal habitats nearby.
-On site, the team are restoring flower-rich meadows, planting trees and making changes to the management of the Cornish hedges that weave through the farm.
+One of the things they have been doing is to plant wild seed margins, to bring more wildlife back to the heart of the farm.
+This provides wildlife-rich corridors to link up with the existing coastal habitats nearby.
+On site, the team are creating more flower-rich meadows, planting trees and making changes to the management of the Cornish hedges that weave through the farm.

 Shetland ponies grazing on a cliff